 The various weighting constants can be gotten in many ways, mostly empirical.
 We can also, in principle, get them from a run-scoring equation of the probabilistic kind described farther above.
 We just lug in all-MLB-average team stats, then see what effect on the runs total comes up if we add one more, say, single (something often called the “plus-one” value).
 That, in principle, gives the weighting factor for whatever stat we plus-one’ed (such as singles).

 How to do that isn’t as obvious as it might seem at first blush.
 Do we add one more PA and assign it to a single?
 Or do we change one existing out to a single?
 And either way, what about the change in the PA total that arises from improving the OB%?
-Points to consider…
+Points to consider.…

-One issue we see with LW, which we do not use or elsewhere refer to on this site, is that the value of, say, a single is not a fixed thing: it will mean more on teams with more power and higher OBPs, because a man who gets on has a better chance of scoring on such teams, and conversely less for weaker teams for analogous reasons.
+One issue we see with LW, which we method do not use or elsewhere refer to on this site, is that the value of, say, a single is not a fixed thing: it will mean more on teams with more power and higher OBPs, because a man who gets on has a better chance of scoring on such teams, and conversely less for weaker teams for analogous reasons.
 Some people love LW; we don’t.
 We prefer measures that have an underlying logic and are not 100% empirical.

 As any modern baseball fan knows, there is also an entire alphabet soup of other metrics out there, from fWAR to UZR to xFIP and so on and so forth.
 These have value, some more than others, but there are two points about them as a class that especially bother us.

 One is that many of them, notably the “WAR” stats (“Wins Above Replacement” if you didn’t know) is that they are not rate measures but cumulative measures.
 If I am thinking of buying a racing car, I mainly want to know how fast it goes; I am not especially interested in how many miles it drove in the last week or month or racing season.
-While if I were to examine its history I could probably derive, in time, its average speed in driving those miles, that is a roundabout way of getting to what should be a single, simple stat.
-I don’t usually care how many WAR a player has in a given season, because I did not control (and may not know without some looking-up) how often the player played, and why he wasn’t playing when he wasn’t (hurt? platooned? manager’s dog house? something else?).
+While if I were to examine its history I could probably derive, in time, its average speed in driving those miles, that is a roundabout way of getting to what should be a single, simple datum.
+I don’t care how many WAR a player has in a given season because I did not control (and may not know without some looking-up) how often the player played, and why he wasn’t playing when he wasn’t (hurt? platooned? manager’s dog house? something else?).
 And, of course, another issue is the entirely artificial and arbitrary “replacement-value” standard; back at the race-car analogy, do I care about miles driven in a racing season above those of some imaginary “replacement car”?
 Really?

 A second issue, possibly even more pernicious, is that the modern alphabet soup is mostly or wholly relative measures.
-Things like games won or runs scored are results that correspond to real-world facts: we can (a) test any equations for them against real-world data and prove (or falsify) our hypotheses, and (b) easily understand and use those results.
+Things like games won or runs scored are results that correspond to real-world facts: we can (a) test any equations for them against real-world data and prove—or falsify—our hypotheses, and (b) easily understand and use those results.
 But with relative measures, we have slip-slided all the way back to pre-analysis days, when taverns were filled with baseball fans arguing over whether this guy’s batting average made him more valuable than that guy’s RBIs, and no real way (save having the louder voice) to settle the argument.

-It was a very long and wholly uphill battle to establish credibility for analysis in baseball, and the war is far from over.
+It was a very long uphill battle to establish credibility for analysis in baseball, and the war is far from over.
 To revert from real, absolute numbers to arcane and wholly relative measures just re-establishes in old-timers minds the idea that all this numbers stuff is just a fancified set of tavern arguments.
 Sure, an analyst can add up a team’s players’ and pitchers’ WARs and get a team number, but it’s a number founded on an entirely imaginary and arbitrary team of “replacement-value” players.
 “Find and point to that team, and show me in print that team’s wins,” might any baseball executive say.
 And what is the reply to be?

 Advertisement: